-- Q.2What are the post transcriptional modifications in eukaryotes?
-Answer:- a) Capping: The addition of 7 methyl guanosine to the 5' end of an mRNA. (prevents degradation of mRNA from nucleases and helps in localization) - b) Splicing: The removal of introns and joining of exons of the heterogenous mRNA. - c) Polyadenylation: The addition of a polyA tail at the 3' end of a mRNA. - Q.3.What is Griffith's experiment of transformation?
+2. Outline the post transcriptional modifications in eukaryotes.

+Answer:- a) Capping: The addition of 7 methyl guanosine to the 5' end of an mRNA. (prevents degradation of mRNA from nucleases and helps in localization)

+- b) Splicing: The removal of introns and joining of exons of the heterogenous mRNA. - c) Polyadenylation: The addition of a polyA tail at the 3' end of a mRNA.

+3. Explain is Griffith's experiment of transformation?

 Answer:-Griffith's experiment, reported in 1928 by Frederick Griffith, was the first experiment suggesting that bacteria are capable of transferring genetic information through a process known as transformation.